sharklang/sharklang/WhyChooseJava.md

+# Why Choose Java for a green IT REST API service provider?

 I have several times heard that the choice of language *does not really matter* for green IT, beyond the choice of compiled vs. interpreted:

  - AOT compiled C/C++/Go/Graal and close behind JIT compiled like java, js V8, PHP 8 or Python+Numba, Ruby 3.0+JIT